 There’s been a lot of players cursed with “The Next Jordan” label.
 The 12th pick in the 92 draft, Harold Miner, not only was the first to be cursed, his nickname was actually “Baby Jordan.”
 And like most others with the curse, he didn’t live up to the unfair expectations.

-Despite an inconsistent shot and poor defense, the explosive guard built a big fan base based off of his 2 slam dunk championships — worth praising more than his windmill is him donating the money he won from his wins to recreational programs in Inglewood — and was even sponsored by Nike.
+Despite an inconsistent shot and poor defense, the explosive guard built a big fan base based off of his two slam dunk championships — worth praising more than his windmills is him donating the money he won from his wins to recreational programs in Inglewood — and was even sponsored by Nike.
 But lack of playing time and injuries killed his passion for basketball and eventually his career.